 Of course the wine list can be miles long but what can you eat in Champagne?
 Of course things that suits the sparkling wine.
 You may want to do your homework before your trip and look at what dishes go with bubbly wine.
 Often it goes with smaller cheeses, truffles, lobster, scallops and crème ninon and while in France you may want to try out the traditional frog legs and snails if you dare.

 Of course you will need to try out the champagne so to go to a wine tasting group is to recommend.
 You will have to book and be on time though if you want to taste a newly opened wine since sustainability in an open bottle isn’t very long.

 If you want to travel around the area there are many ways, you could rent a car and have a look at mass graves from the war, wine ranks, battlefields etc. Another choice is to trek, horse ride or cycle around the landscape for a cheap price and in the summer maybe this might be the best choice, you know, to really take part of it.
+Go ahead and check this out in case you are looking for the best landscape services near you.
 Champagne isn’t that big so you will have time to see everything.
 Just make sure that you know what you want to see before you leave.
 It is always good to read about the place you are going to visit before you go.